 The schedule information database record for each program contains a field that corresponds to the program content identifiers in the Parental Guidance category.
-During 50 operation, the microcontroller checks this field in response to a user command to tune to or order a program, or to display its corresponding schedule information before carrying out the tuning, ordering or displaying function.
+During operation, the microcontroller checks this field in response to a user command to tune to or order a program, or to display its corresponding schedule information before carrying out the tuning, ordering or displaying function.
 If the parental guide identifier in the program schedule information database record matches any one of the activated parental guidance identifiers shown in FIG. 30, the user will be prompted to enter the four digit key lock access code before the system takes any further action.
 If the entered code matches the key lock access code previously entered and stored by the user as described above, the system will carry out the user request to tune to the program, to order it, or to display its corresponding schedule information.
 If the code is not recognized by the system, no further action will be taken and the user's request will be denied.

-By manipulating the cursor using the direction arrow keys to highlight the second entry, "MPAA ratings," 308 the user 22 can also set a key lock access for programs based on their MPAA rating code, as also shown in FIG. 30.
+By manipulating the cursor using the direction arrow keys to highlight the second entry, "MPAA ratings," 308 the user can also set a key lock access for programs based on their MPAA rating code, as also shown in FIG. 30.

-As with the Parental Guidance category, once the MPAA rating category has been selected, the user can move horizontally within the category to the active window 306 to select one the five rating codes, i.e., "G" for general audiences, "PG" for parental guidance, "PG13" for suggested parental guidance, no one under 13 admitted without an adult, "R" for restricted and "X" for x-rated.
-As with the which displays and selects one the five letter rating items in 10 Parental Guidance category, by selecting a particular rating-by using the left or right direction arrow keys until the particular rating code appears in the active window-and then depressing the ENTER key, the user sets a key lock access for the rating, in which case a key icon appears below "L", by moving to the active window 302 using the right 15 the rating code.
-And, as with the Parental Guidance category, once a key lock access is set, the system will prompt the user to enter the four digit key lock access code anytime a request is made to tune to, order or display schedule information for a particular program having a rating code which matches a rating code for which key lock access has been activated.
+As with the Parental Guidance category, once the MPAA rating category has been selected, the user can move horizontally within the category to the active window 306 to select one the five rating codes, i.e., "G" for general audiences, "PG" for parental guidance, "PG-13" for suggested 5 parental guidance, no one under 13 admitted without an adult, "R" for restricted and "X" for x-rated.
+As with the Parental Guidance category, by selecting a particular rating-by using the left or right direction arrow keys until the particular rating code appears in the active window-and 10 then depressing the ENTER key, the user sets a key lock access for the rating, in which case a key icon appears below the rating code.
+And, as with the Parental Guidance category, once a key lock access is set, the system will prompt the user to enter the four digit key lock access code anytime a request 15 is made to tune to, order or display schedule information for a particular program having a rating code which matches a rating code for which key lock access has been activated.